okanakgul/Ocelot/docs/features/authentication.rst

     }

 In this example TestKey is the scheme that this provider has been registered with.
-We then map this to a Route in the configuration e.g.
+We then map this to a ReRoute in the configuration e.g.

 .. code-block:: json

-    "Routes": [{
+    "ReRoutes": [{
             "DownstreamHostAndPorts": [
                 {
                     "Host": "localhost",